AnnMarieW/dmc_custom_components/README.md

 # Custom Components for Dash Mantine Components.

 ## Introduction

-This project shows how to create custom Dash components using Mantine for use with Dash Mantine Components.
-It includes two sample components based on the Mantine custom `Select` components in Mantine's [examples page](https://mantine.dev/combobox/?e=BasicSelect)
+This project shows how to create custom Dash components that use Mantine components or Mantine hooks as dependencies, such as custom Mantine `Select` components.

+It includes two example components based on Mantine’s `Select` examples from the [Combobox examples page](https://mantine.dev/combobox/?e=BasicSelect).

 ## Project Setup